Range of Motion.

 - Passive are ROM done by the therapist with no assistance in controlling the movement by the client.

-- Reisted is ROM active done by the client, with a resistance force applied from the therapist again the client movement.
+- Reisted is ROM active done by the client, with a resistance force applied by the therapist again the client’s movement.

 Each of this ROM can tell us something different about the joint.